csmann/swift-style-guide/README.markdown

 ### Braces

 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.
+* There should be exactly one space between the statement and opening brace.

 * Tip: You can re-indent by selecting some code (or ⌘A to select all) and then Control-I (or Editor\Structure\Re-Indent in the menu).
 Some of the Xcode template code will have 4-space tabs hard coded, so this is a good way to fix that.

-* Note: There should be exactly one space between the statement and opening brace.

 **Preferred:**
 ```swift